 If you listen to the popular press, you’re encouraged to form a picture in which a ruthless and well-armed Jewish war machine evicted unarmed Arab peasants from their villages.
 In fact, the nation of Israel came into being as an act of compassion toward one of the most brutally persecuted minorities ever—European Jewry, still reeling from the savage genocide suffered under Hitler.

-Seventy-four years ago, the world was shocked and horrified as the extent of the Holocaust extermination machine was unveiled.
+Seventy-six years ago, the world was shocked and horrified as the extent of the Holocaust extermination machine was unveiled.
 Six million Jews, half of Europe’s Jewish population and a third of the world’s, slaughtered in less than five brutal years.
 Along with five million others—priests and pastors, gypsies, Jehovah’s Witnesses, communists, anarchists, Poles and other Slavic peoples, not to mention resistance fighters.

 When the Allied armies liberated the concentration camps in 1945, I always believed that the captives were quickly nursed back to health and freed.
 But in researching a future novel, I’ve learned that picture is heartbreakingly inaccurate.
 The war left 250,000 Jewish displaced persons interned around Europe—many of them still confined in overcrowded conditions on the grounds of the camps in which they’d endured so much.

 Holocaust survivors liberated from the Mauthausen camp in Austria.